-New Church teachings on the life after death studied in their own context and the context of the history of eschatology.
+New Church teachings on the life after death studied in their own context and the context of the near-death experience and the history of eschatology.
 Text: Heaven and Hell.

 Religion 123.
 Introduction to the Old and New Testaments.
 (Scriptural)